 2. A mid-to-high end (A & E) that has a pure, bell-like clarity with little overtone complexity or metallic edge to the timbre.

 3. A volume and projection that are more suited to small intimate spaces than large, open ones or jam sessions with more than a few instruments – a moderate dynamic range without a lot of headroom.

-4. Less 'pop' to the attack of individual notes than one would find in an f-hole instrument.
+4. Less 'pop' to the attack of individual notes than one would find in a bluegrass instrument.

 A bit more sustain and less percussiveness than the average f-hole.